 Beyond having a roof over your head in a safe neighborhood, determine exactly what you need from where you live.
 Fancy amenities are fun, but all those extras can cause rents to rise.
 If you’re someone who’s always on the go and does little more than shower, sleep and eat at home, you can get by with smaller, more humble surroundings.
 Conversely, if you’re a homebody who spends hours nesting and watching Netflix, you might want a little more breathing room.

 Add Up Your Income

 Before you decide how much you can afford to pay in rent, you have to know exactly how much money you have coming in.
 Add up your salary, anticipated bonuses, support payments, and any additional income from freelance work or side gigs.
-If your income is entirely commission-based, use last year’s total (even if you expect to make more) as a guide.
+If your income is entirely commission-based, or fluctuates month-to-month use last year’s total as a guide.

 Follow the 30% Rule